crykn/pustike-eventbus/README.md

 ### Dispatcher
 Dispatcher is used for dispatching events to subscribers, providing different event ordering guarantees that make sense for different situations.
 Please note that the dispatcher controls the order in which events are dispatched, while the executor controls how (i.e. on which thread) the subscriber is actually called when an event is dispatched to it.
 Two types of dispatchers are supported:

-1. Per Thread Dispatch Queue: a dispatcher that queues events that are posted reentrantly on a thread that is already dispatching an event, guaranteeing that all events posted on a single thread are dispatched to all subscribers in the order they are posted.
+1. **Per Thread Dispatch Queue**: a dispatcher that queues events that are posted reentrantly on a thread that is already dispatching an event, guaranteeing that all events posted on a single thread are dispatched to all subscribers in the order they are posted.
    When all subscribers are dispatched to using a direct executor (which dispatches on the same thread that posts the event), this yields a breadth-first dispatch order on each thread.
 That is, all subscribers to a single event A will be called before any subscribers to any events B and C that are posted to the event bus by the subscribers to A.
-2. Immediate Dispatcher: dispatches events to subscribers immediately as they're posted without using an intermediate queue to change the dispatch order.
+2. **Immediate Dispatcher**: dispatches events to subscribers immediately as they're posted without using an intermediate queue to change the dispatch order.
 This is effectively a depth-first dispatch order, vs. breadth-first when using a queue.
 If an subscriber method generates a new event, this dispatcher will deliver that event first and then continues deliver the original event to other listeners.

 ### Subscribing
 Subscribe to events by registering listeners to the bus.
 Subscriber methods in a listener should be annotated with `@Subscribe` and the method should take only a single parameter, the type of which will be the event to subscribe to.
 The registry will traverse the listener class hierarchy and add methods from base classes or interfaces that are annotated.